 What about the chapters you chose?
 Can you elaborate a little bit on the choices you made?

 I always had three acts in mind: her youth, her career and style, and her third act as a humanitarian.
-The milestones immediately jumped out as for the past 27 years I have been curating her life with exhibitions, books, editorials, etc. Her life is like a play which has been perfected by thousands of performances.
-That is why these milestones are so well-polished, they emerge naturally.
-Without overthinking it, I sort of surrendered to the natural emerging of these milestones which are a combination of important moments of her life, and little fractions… instants like the smiling in the dark or the skating on the rivers to go to school.
-Each of these open a world onto themselves.
+The milestones immediately jumped out as for the past 27 years, I have been curating her life with exhibitions, books, editorials, etc. Her life is like a play that has been perfected by thousands of performances.
+That is why these milestones are so well-polished; they emerge naturally.
+Without overthinking it, I sort of surrendered to the natural emerging of these milestones: a combination of important moments of her life and little fractions… instants like the smiling in the dark or the skating on the rivers to go to school.
+Each of these opens a world onto themselves.
 Skating on the rivers to go to school is a world that we don’t know anymore, but it opens a world of dreams of a time past.
-So with those milestones, I gave the sort of oneliners to the artists, then they painted and I redrafted the text to fit, whether to compliment or counterpoint the illustration.
-But I didn’t say to them, like a film director would, ‘You have a point of view here, the child is there on the left, and to the right there is a dog.’
+So with those milestones, I gave the sort of oneliners to the artists, then they painted, and I redrafted the text to fit, whether to complement or counterpoint the illustration.
+But I didn’t say to them like a film director would, ‘You have a point of view here, the child is there on the left, and to the right there is a dog.’
 I didn’t do that.
 I let them create the visual world.
 So it’s not like a ‘music video,’ it’s a ‘word video’ [laughs].

 After “Audrey Hepburn: An Elegant Spirit” , this is your second book on the life of your mother.
 A totally different concept.
 Was “Little Audrey’s Daydream” easier for you to write?

 One might think that a little book with two dozen illustrations and few words is easier than writing a 600-page book.
 But it isn’t so.
-It’s much harder, because you’re painting with a much smaller brush when you’re laying out a story which has to be so essential and so contained.
+It’s much harder because you’re painting with a much smaller brush when you’re laying out a story that has to be so essential and so contained.
 The less space you have to develop something, the harder it is.

 Children’s books don’t sell that many copies, to start with, unless they become legendary like “Le petit prince” [1943, written by Antoine de Saint-Exupéry].
-Our Japanese publisher is a company that began in the medical arena; last year they published a children’s book which was very successful and they came to us full of desire and the understanding of its spirit.
+Our Japanese publisher is a company that began in the medical arena; last year, they published a children’s book which was very successful, and they came to us full of desire and the understanding of its spirit.
 And so we went with them.
-This first printing is all for English speaking territories, and we are awaiting to hear from Germany, Italy, France… I’m very fortunate that my only other book “An Elegant Spirit” has sold over a million and a half copies.
-So although those publishers are not usually children’s book publishers, at least we have that history to give some measure of comfort to our potential publishers.
+This first printing is all for English-speaking territories, and we are waiting to hear from Germany, Italy, France… I’m very fortunate that my only other book, “An Elegant Spirit” , has sold over a million and a half copies.
+So although those publishers are not usually children’s book publishers, at least we have that history of giving some measure of comfort to our potential publishers.

 Did you get any response from people who have worked with your mother?